programinglive/laler/README.md

 **For Laravel projects:** The package is auto-discovered, so no manual provider registration is required.

+To forward dumps to the desktop app during local development, add a `TauriDumper` registration inside your `App\Providers\AppServiceProvider` `boot()` method as shown below.

 **For plain PHP projects:** Include the Composer autoloader and call the `laler()` helper.

 ## Windows Desktop App